cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 # Security Considerations {#sec-considerations}

 A security proof of CPace is found in {{CPacePaper}}.
 This proof covers all recommended cipher suites included in this document.
-In the following sections we firstly describe aspects to consider when deviating from recommended cipher suites.
-Secondly we aim at giving guidance for implementations.
+In the following sections we describe how to protect CPace against several attack families, such as relay-, length extension- or side channel attacks.
+We also describe aspects to consider when deviating from recommended cipher suites.

-## Party identifiers and relay-attacks
+## Party identifiers and relay attacks

 If unique strings identifying the protocol partners are included either as part of the channel identifier CI, the session id sid or the associated data fields ADa, ADb, the ISK will provide implicit authentication also regarding the party identities.
-Incorporating party identifier strings is important for fending-off relay-attacks.
+Incorporating party identifier strings is important for fending off relay attacks.

-Such attacks may become relevant, e.g., in a setting where several servers share the same password PRS

-- Here an adversary might relay messages from a honest user A which aims at interacting to server B to a server C instead.

-- If no party identifier strings are used, and B and C use the same PRS value, A might be establishing a common ISK key with C while assuming to be interacting with party B.
+Such attacks become relevant in a setting where several parties, say, A, B and C, share the same password PRS.
+An adversary might relay messages from a honest user A, who aims at interacting with user B, to a party C instead.
+If no party identifier strings are used, and B and C use the same PRS value, A might be establishing a common ISK key with C while assuming to interact with party B.

-Including and checking party identifiers for correct values can fend off such relay-attacks.
+Including and checking party identifiers can fend off such relay attacks.

 ## Security considerations regarding sampling of scalars
-For curves over fields F\_p where p is a prime close to a power of two 2^field\_size\_bits, we recommend sampling scalars as a uniform bit string of length field\_size\_bits.
+For curves over fields F\_p where p is a prime close to a power of two, we recommend sampling scalars as a uniform bit string of length field\_size\_bits.
 We do so in order to reduce both, complexity of the implementation and reducing the attack surface with respect to side-channels for embedded systems in hostile environments.
-The effect of non-uniform sampling was analyzed in {{CPacePaper}} for the case of Curve25519 and Curve448.
+The effect of non-uniform sampling on security was demonstrated to be begning in {{CPacePaper}} for the case of Curve25519 and Curve448.

-This analysis does not transfer most curves in Short-Weierstrass form.
-As a result, we recommend rejection sampling for the group environment objects from {{CPaceWeierstrass}}.
+This analysis however does not transfer to most curves in Short-Weierstrass form.
+As a result, we recommend rejection sampling if G is as in {{CPaceWeierstrass}}.

-## Security considerations regarding hashing and key derivation
+## Hashing and key derivation

-In order to prevent analysis of length-extension attacks on hash functions, all hash input strings in CPace are designed to be prefix-free strings which have the length of individual substrings prependeded.
+In order to prevent analysis of length extension attacks on hash functions, all hash input strings in CPace are designed to be prefix-free strings which have the length of individual substrings prepended, enforced by the prefix\_free\_cat() function.
 This choice was made in order to make CPace suitable also for hash function instantiations using Merkle-Damgard constructions such as SHA-2 or SHA-512 along the lines of {{CDMP05}}.
-This is guaranteed by the design of the prefix\_free\_cat() function.
-In case that an application whishes to use an other form of encoding, the guidance given in {{CDMP05}} SHOULD BE considered.
+In case that an application whishes to use another form of encoding, the guidance given in {{CDMP05}} SHOULD BE considered.

-Although already K is a shared value, still it MUST NOT itself be used as a shared secret key.
-Instead ISK MUST BE used.
-Leakage of K to an adversary can lead to offline-dictionary attacks.
+Although already K is a shared value, it MUST NOT itself be used as an application key.
+Instead, ISK MUST BE used.
+Leakage of K to an adversary can lead to offline dictionary attacks.

-## Security considerations for single-coordinate CPace on Montgomery curves
+## Single-coordinate CPace on Montgomery curves

-The definitions given for the recommended cipher suites for the Montgomery curves Curve25519 and Curve448 in {{CPaceMontgomery}} rely on the following properties  {{CPacePaper}}:
+The recommended cipher suites for the Montgomery curves Curve25519 and Curve448 in {{CPaceMontgomery}} rely on the following properties  {{CPacePaper}}:

 - The curve has order (p * c) with p prime and c a small cofactor.
 Also the curve's quadratic twist must be of order (p' * c') with p' prime and c' a cofactor.